 They do, but with a difference.
 While it’s built on cPanel, they designed an enhanced interface with additional tools that make it easier to manage your websites, domains, emails, files, and more, all from one central location.

 Yes, that’s a specific thing with them: Their technology identifies websites using excessive resources and temporarily re-assigns them to isolated systems.
 This defends your website performance and mitigates the risk normally associated with shared servers.

-Their VPS solutions are built on cloud technology, using their enhanced cPanel environment with full root access to CentOS.
+Bluehost’s VPS solutions are built on cloud technology, using their enhanced cPanel environment with full root access to CentOS.
 With a KVM hypervisor virtualization, the resources you purchase are guaranteed to always be available.

-Not really.
+Yes.
 They’re set up so you can start with what you need and move to more powerful options as your website grows.
 The custom technology makes it fairly easy to upgrade your account to VPS or dedicated servers.

 All Hosting accounts are paid for upfront and in full at sign up.
 All Setup fees are non-refundable.
 All accounts canceled in the first 30 Days of service qualify for a full refund at the monthly rate — some qualifications apply, check the site for further details.